K8-Team/web/README.md

 ## Workflows Description
 Comprehensive testing suite with parallel execution; encrypted Docker images stored in the repository with retention of the five most recent versions (older ones automatically deleted); manually or PR-merge triggered builds; secure AWS OIDC authentication (no static access keys); automatic ECR repository creation with lifecycle policies for image retention and full multi-region support.
+If workflows triggers by push event and image fails tests - it will not push image to storage.

-## Installation - add to 'Repository secrets' folder in GitHub repo:
+## Requirments - add to 'Repository secrets' folder in GitHub repo:
 - AWS_ACCOUNT_ID
 - DOCKERHUB_TOKEN
 - DOCKERHUB_USERNAME